-Earth 911 offers a comprehensive, user-friendly recycling and product disposal information available.
+Earth 911 offers comprehensive, user-friendly recycling and product disposal information.
 Provides recycling and product disposal resources for over 200 families of materials, and is the only recycling search on the web, with information for over 100,000 programs and locations across the U.S.

 Recycling Programs in Other Counties

 Locate your local governmental household hazardous waste program (listed by county) for the latest information in your area:

 In California, batteries are considered hazardous waste when they are discarded because of the metals and/or other toxic or corrosive materials contained within.
 This includes all batteries sizes: AAA, AA, C, D, button cell, 9 Volt, and all other batteries, both rechargeable and single use.
 Therefore, batteries must be recycled, or taken to a household hazardous waste disposal facility or an authorized recycling facility.

 Until they can be disposed of properly, caution should be taken when storing used or old household batteries.
 It is recommended that the exposed positive (+) terminals of the batteries be covered with electrical tape (or stored separately in ziplock bags) to inhibit the terminals from coming into contact or rubbing with other terminals or objects that can potentially cause a fire.

 Where to Recycle or Safely Dispose of Batteries

 Santa Clara County has free household drop-off locations where residents can properly dispose of their used batteries during business hours.
 Residents are reminded to tape the positive (+) terminal on the batteries before dropping them off (D.O.T Regulation).